From Broke to Budget Boss: How to Take Control of Your Finances in 90 Days

 Automate Everything You Can

-Automate your bill payments, savings transfers, even credit card payments.
-You’ll remove the temptation to skip and reduce the risk of late fees.
+Set up automation for everything possible: bill payments, savings transfers, and even credit card payments.
+This takes the temptation out of skipping payments and reduces the risk of late fees piling up.

 Week 9–12: Grow the Gap Between Income and Expenses